 - How to get there: City Bus 5 from JR Kyoto Station to Kyoto Kaikan Bijitusu-kan Mae

-If you are lucky enough to be in Kyoto in autumn don’t miss seeing the maples ablaze in red, orange and yellow at this graceful temple on the outskirts of the city.
-Dating back to 784 Sanzen-in is a Tendai temple that is famous for its inspirational mossy gardens, in particular the vivid blue hydrangeas and cherry blossoms.
+If you're lucky enough to be in Kyoto in autumn, don’t miss seeing the maples ablaze in red, orange and yellow at Sanzen-in Temple on the outskirts of the city.
+Dating back to 784, Sanzen-in is a Tendai temple that's famous for its atmospheric mossy gardens, in particular the vivid blue hydrangeas and cherry blossoms.

 - Tel: +81 (0)75 744 2531

 This splendid summer retreat was built for the Imperial family in 1659.
 The villa gardens are spectacular, comprised of upper, middle and lower gardens laid out before the majestic backdrop of Mount Hiei.
 The villa complex also houses a number of tea-houses and summer cottages that were used by the Kyoto upper class during summer breaks.
 Free tours of Shugakuin Imperial Villa are conducted daily in Japanese, but there are audio guides in several languages.
 Tours last around 1 hour.
 To book a tour, you must apply in advance online or at Kyoto Imperial Park.

 Enjoy superb views of Mount Hiei from this temple originally constructed in the 14th century and moved to this location after World War II.
 In honour of the Buddha’s enlightenment, Myomanji Temple has a scale replica of the Bodh Gaya stupa in India within serene gardens of conscientiously raked sand and gravel.